morucci/repoxplorer/README.md

 file $prefix/local/share/repoxplorer/projects.yaml is expected to be found.

 Below is the default projects.yaml files provided.
-Note that Barbican project is composed of two sub-projects: the server and the client.
+Note that Barbican project is composed of two GIT repositories: the server and the client.

+A list of tags can be given to each GIT repositories.
+This tag notion should not be concidered as GIT tags but only as a way to group GIT repositories.

 Edit this file to add projects you want to index.
 ~/repoxplorer/local/share/repoxplorer/projects.yaml.